10,000 Days (Tool album)

 It debuted at number one on the Billboard 200 chart, with first week sales of 564,000 copies.
-The album was awarded a double platinum certification by the RIAA.
+The album was awarded a double platinum certification by both the RIAA and the RMNZ.
+It was also certified platinum in both Australia and Canada, and gold in Belgium, Germany, Ireland, Poland, and the United Kingdom.

 10,000 Days was Tool's last release for more than a decade; the band would not release their next studio album, Fear Inoculum, until August 30, 2019.

 Background and recording

 Tool recorded the album at O'Henry Sound Studios in Burbank, as well as at The Loft and Grandmaster Studios in Hollywood, California.
 It was mixed at Bay 7 in North Hollywood, CA and mastered at Gateway Mastering Studios in Portland, Maine.

 Guitarist Adam Jones employed various recording techniques for the album, including a "pipe bomb mic" (a guitar pickup mounted inside a brass cylinder), and a talk box guitar solo on the song "Jambi."
 Drummer Danny Carey operated many of the sound effects on the interlude tracks on the album using electronic drums called Mandalas.
 10,000 Days has a heavier sound than its predecessor, largely because of the influence of avant-garde metal band Fantômas, who toured with Tool before the writing process.

-The title 10,000 Days is thought to refer to the orbital period of the planet Saturn (actual time period is 10,759 days).
+The title 10,000 Days is thought to refer to the orbital period of the planet Saturn (the actual time period is 10,759 days).
 According to singer Maynard James Keenan, the Saturn return is "the time in your twenty eighth, twenty ninth year when you are presented the opportunity to transform from whatever your hang-ups were before to let the light of knowledge and experience lighten your load, so to speak, and let go of old patterns and embrace a new life."
 Keenan expected that the songs composed would "chronicle that process, hoping that my gift back would be to share that path and hope that I could help somebody get past that spot."
+The title 10,000 Days additionally refers to the amount of time that Maynard's mother, Judith Marie Gridley, was paralyzed.